mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_summary.md

 ### Plan A (ai_readme_clear_yaml_A.md)
 - Clear explanation of the reasoning behind each implementation step
 - Emphasizes not changing method signatures if possible
-- Focuses on avoiding recursive propagation of the clearChildren flag
+- Focuses on avoiding recursive propagation of the clear flag

 ### Plan B (ai_readme_clear_yaml_B.md)
 - Most comprehensive implementation details